Play Gin-Rummy Online at GameColony.com or in Las Vegas Tournaments

 Playing Gin Rummy in Las Vegas and Online

 In 1995, Bill Ingram, John Hainline, Jeff Mervis and a pool player from Florida split a $160,000 prize in 85-player Las Vegas International Gin Rummy Tournament of Champions held at the Maxim, leaving each of the four with a $40,000 cash prize.
 The top four players, then, played for a tournament trophy and Bill Ingram, the real estate broker from Texas and a great gin rummy player, had won and was declared a tournament winner.

-Annual land-based Gin Rummy tournaments with big cash prizes are now held in Las Vegas Riviera Hotel.
-This year, it is expected
+Annual land-based Gin Rummy tournaments with big cash prizes are held in Las Vegas Riviera Hotel.

-that 300-400 of the world's finest gin-rummy players will compete for the title.
+Up to 300-400 of the world's finest gin-rummy players compete for the title.
 Registration and more information is available at www.ginrummytournaments.com.